This Recipe includes

 What drinks to serve with it?

-A meal like roast beef is usually only served with wine.
+In France, a meal like roast beef is usually only served with wine.
 French etiquette dictates that there are no apéritifs or other drinks during the main course.
 Those are reserved for the apéro hour (happy hour).

-Yes, this roast beef keeps quite well in the fridge, and can be served warm or cold.
+This roast beef keeps quite well in the fridge, and can be served warm or cold.
 Just let it cool and then place in an airtight glass container in the fridge, so that the beef doesn’t dry out.

 - Lamb roast with gravy